Usually, this trope is used for comedic effect, because it's hard to see it coming.

 This trope is what killed the world's first talking dolls, among other things.
 In addition to being expensive to an ungodly degree (it cost a typical middle-class working man a whole weeks salary to afford one), the Edison Talking Doll's speaking mechanism was a wax cylinder recording.
 They typically sounded like this.
 Surprisingly, it got worse.
 The wax recordings degraded rapidly, so when little Clementine and Emma finally got over the horror of the doll working perfectly fine and played it a few times, they would wind it up one day only to find it making a horrifying metal-on-metal scraping noise.
 Edison ended up gutting them of their sound-making equipment and sold them as regular dolls at a loss.

-Shirley Temple is an adorable kid, but her singing voice is one of the most annoying imaginable.
+Shirley Temple was an adorable kid, but her singing voice was one of the most annoying imaginable.